shounakkadam27/bioinsights-daily-ai-agent/methodology/how_it_works.md

 # How BioInsights Daily Works

-BioInsights Daily is a domain-specific AI agent designed to function like a biotechnology research analyst.
+BioInsights Daily is a domain-specific AI agent designed to function like a biotechnology research analyst and give you up-to-date news on the latest discoveries in the biotechnology sector

 ## 1. Source Monitoring
 The agent scans trusted scientific sources: